|Media||Sound bites||Photo Gallery||Contact us|

 Please email our Special Occasions Secretary to discuss how we might be able to help.

-For details of our current committee, please see the Contact us.
+For details of our current committee, please see our Contact us page.

 John began his musical career as a treble in Birmingham Parish Church Choir.
 He continued his musical training at Trinity College of Music studying organ, singing, piano, harpsichord and conducting, where he won the Choral Conducting prize and was appointed Senior Student of the College in his final year.